JHProjects/USAF-web-page-app/README.md

 # USAF-web-page-app
 School project.
-trying to create dynamic website platform with animations and graphic content.
+trying to create dynamic website platform with animations and design content.
 Using JS and CSS.